Alex-Hewitt-tech/Crime-Data-Analysis/README.md

 # Crime-Data-Analysis
 ## Project Summary
+This project analyzes crime data from 2020 to the present using a comprehensive approach that includes data cleaning, visualization, and statistical analysis.
+The dataset contains various attributes, including victim age, crime type, weapon used, and geographic location.
+Key findings reveal trends in crime occurrences over time, seasonal patterns, and relationships between victim demographics and crime statistics.
+Visualization techniques, such as box plots, line graphs, and heatmaps, effectively illustrate the data insights, highlighting significant patterns like weapon usage and crime counts by area and time of day.
+Overall, the analysis provides valuable insights into crime dynamics, which can inform policy-making and community safety initiatives.

 ## Code Setup
 You can easily download the crime data from the "data" folder in this repository, specifically the file named Crime_Data_from_2020_to_Present.csv.
 To use this dataset, simply ensure that you have the necessary packages installed and then read the data into a DataFrame with the following command: